CynicDog/CynicDog.github.io/_posts/2024-08-05-azure-entra-in-spa.md

 To sum up, an application registration has:
 - A one-to-one relationship with the software application (in our case, a React SPA application that uses MSAL), and
-- A one-to-many relationship with its corresponding service principal object(s)
+- A one-to-many relationship with its corresponding service principal object(s) for tenants.